elliottd/GroundedTranslation/README.md

 ![Alt text](https://staff.fnwi.uva.nl/d.elliott/GroundedTranslation/overview.png?raw=true "Optional Title")

-This is the source code that accompanies [Multilingual Image Description with Neural Sequence Models](http://arxiv.org/abs/1510.04709) by Desmond Elliott, Stella Frank, and Eva Hasler.
+This is the source code that accompanies [Multilingual Image Description with Neural Sequence Models](http://arxiv.org/abs/1510.04709) .
 You can use it to train multilingual multimodal language models for image description.

 Dependencies
 ---